Jbleezy/BO1-Reimagined/README.md

 * Fix barrel textures on Der Riese?
 (Haven't had it happen again)
 * Find a way to be able to shoot through more than 3 zombies
 * Add all other gamemodes
-* Figure out bug that causes cosmonaut to delete himself occasionally
+* Figure out bug that causes cosmonaut to delete himself occasionally (might be fixed)
-* Make zombies go after monkeys instantly
+* Make zombies go after monkey bombs instantly
 * Make it so betties can only be triggered by zombies with line of sight from bettys position
 * Fix mule kick weapon being changed from paping
 * Deadshot: add faster ADS move speed (using WeaponClass(current_weapon))